 Marymount University has determined that the following administrators are Officials with Authority ("OWA") to address and correct harassment, discrimination, and/or retaliation.
 In addition to the Title IX Coordinator, these Officials with Authority listed below may also accept notice or complaints on behalf of the University.

-Marymount University has also classified most employees (with the exception of confidential roles) as Mandated Reporters, who are required to disclose any knowledge they have that a member of the community is experiencing sexual harassment, discrimination, sexual assault, relationship violence, stalking and/or retaliation.
-Mandated Reporters must notify someone on the Title IX Team about knowledge of Prohibited Conduct.
+Brianna Simmons

-Aprile Preller Community Health Director (703)284-6849
+Assistant Director of Community Health

+(703) 526-6489

 Ellen O'Brien

 Associate Athletic Director for Compliance/SWA

-(703)284-3334
+(703) 284-3334